SHORTLIST

 Day 4: Puebla

-Venture out on a culinary city tour with a stop in a famous local market for lunch.
+Venture out today on a culinary city street food tour for lunch.
 Puebla is renowned for dishes that combine Spanish and pre-hispanic influences, such as chiles en nogada (stuffed chillies covered in creamy walnut sauce - seasonal).
 Start with some Pueblan street food like tacos Arabes (a style of taco created by Puebla’s Middle Eastern immigrants) or chalupas (fried tortillas with a spicy filling).
 Then, make a beeline for Calle de los Dulces (Sweet Street) to sample tortitas de Santa Clara (shortbread biscuits) and camotes (sweet potato lollies).
 Save space for a cinnamon-dusted churro or two!
 Once you’re full and satisfied, perhaps check out Talavera pottery or chill out in a cantina.

 Day 5: Oaxaca

 Travel by bus to Oaxaca – a beautiful city nicknamed the ‘land of the seven moles’, hinting at its varieties of the thick sauce.
 When you arrive, head straight for the bustling Mercado 20 de Noviembre for a late lunch.
 Among the many great choices, tlayudas (Oaxacan pizza) is a staple you shouldn’t miss.
-Next, visit Mercado Benito Juarez – a bountiful market taking up a full city block and brimming with produce like mole spices, pastes and towers of Oaxacan cheese.
-With free time for the remainder of the day, you can continue to roam the markets, people watch in the zocalo or take a gentle stroll around Oaxaca’s streets.
+After, explore Oaxaca’s artsy neighbourhood, Jalatlaco, with your leader.
+Bright murals and coffee shops adorn its streets so sit down with a hot cup of coffee from a cafe that’s been open for 140 years and take in your colourful surroundings.
+With free time for the remainder of the day, you can continue to roam the city's markets, people watch in the zocalo or take a gentle stroll around Oaxaca’s streets.

 Day 6: Oaxaca